FREQUENTLY ASKED QUESTIONS

 How is the program funded?

 The MCC Expedition program is funded through our AmeriCorps federal grant, contributions from our project partners, corporate donations, foundation grants, and most importantly, donations from friends and family.
 We hope this is you, whether it is a small or big gift!
-These donations support our leader training and allow MCC to offer the service award, pay for graduation events, and any recreation expenses.
+These donations support our leader training and allow MCC to offer the youth service award and any recreation expenses.

 What if we live outside a branch's community?